School Terms – 2023

 School Times

-Office hours are between 8.30am and 3.00pm on Mondays to Fridays during the school terms.
+Office hours are between 8.30 am and 3.00 pm on Mondays to Fridays during the school term.

 - 8.30 am – Office opens, bus arrives